 - at least the lowest-performing 5 percent of Title I schools in the State;

-- all high schools failing to graduate one third or more of their students (in other words, a graduation rate of less than 67 percent, based on the Adjusted Cohort Graduation Rate, or ACGR for all students, or a higher rate percentage selected by the state) over no more than three years.
+- all high schools failing to graduate one third or more of their students (in other words, a graduation rate at or below 67 percent, based on the Four-year Adjusted Cohort Graduation Rate, or ACGR for all students, or a higher rate percentage selected by the state) over no more than three years.

 In addition, schools are identified for comprehensive support and improvement if they have already been identified for "additional targeted support" based on having a "consistently underperforming subgroup", AND have a subgroup of students performing below the bottom 5% of Title I schools, AND have not achieved state-defined "exit criteria" from additional targeted support after a number of years determined by the state.
 These are schools with "chronically low-performing subgroups.
 The year of initial identification is determined by the state.

-COMMENT: The identification of high schools is based only on the graduation rate (ACGR) for all students.
+COMMENT: The identification of high schools is based only on the four-year adjusted cohort graduation rate (ACGR) for all students.
 Thus, schools could have a very low graduation rate for students with disabilities but escape this identificaition if other groups are doing well enough to push the total graduation rate over 67 percent.
 However, such schools could be identified for targeted reform if meeting the criteria below.
 Of course, this is dependent upon the State's 'n' size for graduation rate.

 Targeted Reform: Each State must identify one statewide category of schools for "Targeted Support and Improvement."
 This category shall include:

 - beginning in school year 2019-2020, schools in which any subgroup of students is consistently underperforming (as defined by the state) identified annually;

 - beginning in school year 2018-2019, schools in which the performance of any subgroup of students is below the level used to identify schools for the bottom 5% in the state identified at least every three years.

 States may include additional categories of schools via their system of "meaningful differentiation."